November 21, 2024

 The higher ratio means these projects can store more of the excess solar energy produced at off-peak times to meet demand during peak load times, Gorman said.
 “You need more storage capacity to be able to absorb more of that solar energy,” he said.

-The higher storage capacity of these projects is also leveraged in how they are used.
+The higher storage capacity of these projects also is leveraged in how they are used.
 While many solar-and-storage plants are designed to take advantage of multiple uses and revenue streams, the report notes that in 2023, EIA started asking hybrid plant operators to provide information on their projects’ primary use.

 Grid services ― an umbrella term covering frequency regulation, ramping, load following and voltage support ― were the top primary use for most hybrids, except solar-and-storage projects, the report says.
-The primary use there has been system firming for renewable power and minimizing curtailment, while standalone storage projects are increasingly being used for arbitrage.
+The primary use there has been system firming for renewable power and minimizing curtailment, while standalone storage projects increasingly are being used for arbitrage.

 Gorman again sees the difference as a result of market evolution: Being able to time-shift power from off-peak to peak demand hours is increasingly valuable.
 “In the past, batteries were mostly providing these kind of reserve values, providing grid services available on demand,” he said.
 “Now that [developers] have started to see some price differentials in the markets that are beneficial to arbitrage, they’ve added daily cycling on top of that.”